-Thornwood, NY—The Zeiss ZX1 is a newly developed, mirrorless full-frame camera from Zeiss that made its debut at photokina 2018.
+Thornwood, NY—The Zeiss ZX1 is a newly developed, mirrorless full-frame camera from Zeiss that made its debut at photokina 2018 and was on view for the first time in the U.S at PhotoPlus Expo.
 “Thanks to the Zeiss lens and a sensor developed in-house at Zeiss, the camera delivers first-class image quality,” along with an operational concept that’s as intuitive as a smartphone’s, Zeiss announced.

 “We know that we are exploring new ways and initially addressing a special target group with the Zeiss ZX1,” added Jörg Schmitz, head of the Consumer Products business group at Zeiss.
 “With our concept we are focusing on ambitious, professional creatives who want to produce their photographic experiences quickly and efficiently, and inspire as many people on the Internet as possible.
 This requires a streamlined workflow in addition to high-end features.
 This is exactly what the concept of the Zeiss ZX1 offers.”